Reignite: Artist Bursaries

 Local Foreigner: Just An Other Crossing

-This project sees audiences being placed in the middle of a channel crossing journey using virtual reality and the live amplification of their heart beats.
+This project places audiences in the middle of a channel crossing journey using virtual reality and the live amplification of their heart beats.

 Local Foreigner makes work in response to the confused socio-political climate surrounding ideas of locality and foreignness.